 Your members would become part of a New Zealand run “not for profit” organisation, meaning all resources are put back into the members to organise camps, seminars, gradings, overseas trips, coaching, equipment and instructor training.
 As a part of the International Taekwon-Do family, your members will have unrestricted access to all the events.

 Yes.
 All gradings are conducted by qualified Examiners, who are at least 4th degree black belt and ITF International Instructors.
 This means all gradings are recognised throughout New Zealand and the rest of the world.

 If you have come from an ITF system (ie Chon-Ji, Dan Gun etc) and have been graded by a qualified Examiner, then we will recognise your rank.
-If you are from a WTF (World Taekwon-Do Federation) or other system, then generally we will also recognise your current ranks, but you are obliged to grade within one year to have the rank ratified.
+If you are from a WT (World Taekwon-Do) or other martial art, then your instructor will assess your ability and possibly recommend a re-grading at some point if appropriate.